-B. Planting Season
+b.
+Planting Season.
 Perform the work only when local weather and other conditions are favorable to bed preparation and placing of sod.
 Do not place sod before March 15 or after September 30.

-- C. Placing Sod - 1.
+c.
+Placing Sod.
 Do not place sod until it has been approved.
-Immediately before placing sod, water the bed to prevent drying of grass roots. - Lay the first row in a straight line and place subsequent rows parallel to and tightly against each other.
+Immediately before placing sod, water the bed to prevent drying of grass roots.
+Lay the first row in a straight line and place subsequent rows parallel to and tightly against each other.
 Stagger lateral joints.
 Do not stretch or overlap the sod.
 Tightly butt all joints.
-Do not use sod segments containing less than 2 square feet of surface area, broken, torn, or uneven pieces. - 3.
+Do not use sod segments containing less than 2 square feet of surface area, broken, torn, or uneven pieces.
 After placing sod, diagonally roll and thoroughly water.
-Apply a second application of fertilizer (22-16-8) at the rate of 10 lbs per 1,000 square feet and thoroughly water. - D. Sod Lawn Establishment - 1.
+Apply a second application of fertilizer (22-16-8) at the rate of 10 lbs per 1,000 square feet and thoroughly water.

+d.
+Sod Lawn Establishment.
 The establishment period for sod lawn begins after placing of sod in an area is completed.
-The establishment period will be at least two weeks and ends when accepted by the City.
-During the established period, adequately water all lawn areas and keep mowed to a height of 1-1/2 to 2 inches.

-- 2. Do not attempt the first mowing until the sod is firmly rooted and secure in place.
-Remove no more than 1/3 of the grass leaf during initial or subsequent cuttings. - 3.
-Control all weeds, foreign grasses, etc., that grow in or through the sod for up to 45 days after the sod is placed. - 4.
-Acceptance of sod lawn will be contingent on the grass being uniform in color, density, and height, and being weed-free.
-All dead or brown sod shall be replaced at no cost to the Owner.
+The establishment period will be at least two weeks and ends when accepted by the City Engineer.
+During the established period, adequately water all lawn areas.
+Keep mowed to a height of 1-1/2 to 2 inches.
+Do not attempt the first mowing until the sod is firmly rooted and secure in place.
+Remove no more than 1/3 of the grass leaf during initial or subsequent cuttings.
+Acceptance of sod lawn will be contingent on the grass being uniform in color, density, and height.